 13. Plan a Romantic Dinner Date Night

 Make reservations at one of the San Diego restaurants that are popular for date night.
 The Marine Room in La Jolla Shores is set in the sand.
 At high tides, waves crash up onto the windows (you can book their special high tide dining events).
-During any time of the year, though the sunsets and views from the restaurant are spectacular, paired with their fine dining seafood menu.
+During any time of the year, though, the sunsets and views from the restaurant are spectacular, paired with their fine dining seafood menu.
+It’s also on my list of best La Jolla restaurants.

 Mr. A’s is another top choice for San Diego couples looking for anniversary ideas.
 The modern American restaurant boasts a romantic ambiance and panoramic views of downtown, including airplanes landing at the airport.